control-toolbox/Kupka/README.md

 # Kupka

-In the spirit of the reproducible research, we provide in this repository Julia notebooks for the two numerical examples of the article [Numerical Tools for Geometric Optimal Control and the Julia control-toolbox package](https://hal.science/hal-04578955).
+In the spirit of the reproducible research, we provide in this repository Julia notebooks for the two numerical examples of the article [Numerical Tools for Geometric Optimal Control and the Julia control-toolbox package](https://hal.science/hal-04578955), from Olivier Cots and Joseph Gergaud.